 . . . ahh, the full moon, a symbol both simple and complex, speaking of completion of cycle, abundance, and symbolic of the height of power, the peak of clarity, fullness and obtainment of desire . . . and lunacy.
 In alchemical teachings, the moon is ...a facet of Silver.

 Instead of any of the previous forms of ring shanks i have crafted, it struck me that a nice design element could be added to the piece by the mirroring of the full moons circular shape in the band.
 This was a great way to integrate the main of the ring with the shank, allowing the shank to be more artful on top of being functional.
 I decided on two large circles with a smaller one in-between which when laid out measured the requisite length to create a size 7&1/2 ring shank, a safe "average" and very common ring size for women.
 What I found after creating this ring astounded me.
+These circles when observed from the bottom appear as another full moon with a waxing crescent moon to the left and a waning crescent moon to the right!

 (this photo was taken before i brush-finished the piece)